marutisridharjob/java-weld-samples/README.md

 The H2 datasource needs configuration under the JNDI-Name "java:/dsName" and the name of the initial H2 setup-script is configured with the JNDI-Name "java:/h2SetupScript".

-After the test you could dump the contents of the in-memory-database into a file.
+After the test you could dump the contents of the in-memory-database into a file for validation against a template.

+Happy testing!

 ## installation
 I tested everything with Eclipse (4.13.0) - just import it as a maven project.